hiyouga/ChatGLM-Efficient-Tuning/README.md

 \[ English | [中文](README_zh.md) \]

-## Change Log
+## Changelog

 [23/04/12] Now we support training from checkpoints!
 Use `--checkpoint_dir` to specify the checkpoint model to fine-tune from.

 [23/04/11] Now we support training with combined datasets!
-Try `dataset1,dataset2` argument for training with multiple datasets.
+Try `--dataset dataset1,dataset2` argument for training with multiple datasets.

 ## Datasets